NMSU-SDev/team-FE/README.md

 When complete, the tool will produce Federal Geographic Data Committee (FGDC) compliant metadata for the various types of geo-spatial data products in a simple GUI environment.

 ---
-Platform: Windows (7 or later)
+Platform: all operating systems

 Runs using Java

-Installer and installation instructions coming soon...
+#### Installation instructions:

+Download the jar file and place it anywhere on your computer.
+Run the jar file and the application will run.

-_Last updated: 2018-04-27_
+_Last updated: 2018-05-08_